 Usain Bolt finished 3rd at the 2017 IAAF World Championships recently in London, England, which was his first defeat at a major championship final in several years.
 However, from start to finish Bolt covered the 100-meter distance faster than any of his competitors; so, Bolt was the fastest runner in the race but he did not win, in fact, he placed third.

 Simple, a really bad start…Usain Bolt’s reaction time from the starting pistol to his first movement was .183 seconds.
 Compare Usain Bolt’s reaction time to winner Justin Gatlin, Gatlin recorded a .138 reaction time.

-If the reaction times were equal between the three medalist Justin Gatlin, Christian Coleman and Usain Bolt, the race would have been totally different.
-Here are the adjusted times to hundredth of a second without the reaction times from the starting blocks.
+If the reaction times were equal between the three medalists Justin Gatlin, Christian Coleman and Usain Bolt, the race would have been totally different.
+Here are the adjusted times to hundredths of a second without the reaction times from the starting blocks.

 ADJUSTED 100 Meter Times

 9.82 Christian Coleman

 Now, let’s look at the reaction times of the three medalists:

 Justin Gatlin .138